tapndine/StarIOPlugin/README.md

-# StarIOPlugin
+# Star Micronics cordova StarIO plugin
-Phonegap plugin for Star Micronics bluetooth printers.
+Phonegap plugin for Star Micronics bluetooth/LAN printers.
 It works with Android and iOS

 How to use :